WE ENJOY REVIEWING COMPLEX PROBLEMS!

 We have a strong background in wireless technology, sensors, motors, power management, IoT, Linux, algorithms, programming, autonomous mobile robotics, computer vision, mechanical design, automation, control theory, computer security and IT.
 We use all operating systems and wrote in that many programming languages, its all the same to us.
 Similar for CAD tools - both EDA / ECAD and DMA / MCAD.

-Our engineers, developers and designers have always had personal hardware workshops (aka development lab) since childhood - we love innovation, creativity and making stuff - particularly electro-mechanical projects.
+Our engineers, developers, designers, programmers and coding experts have always had personal hardware workshops (aka development lab) since childhood - we love innovation, creativity and making stuff - particularly electro-mechanical projects.
 All this enables us to review your problems and objectives from many different angles, which provides the most efficient and effective solution.

 From our experience hardware solutions and products evolve through both end user testing and innovation in a workshop.
 A good range of hand tools, power tools, welding equipment and machining equipment is critical.
 We even have a sewing machine for wearable technology!